- Sustainability TOP

 The Isuzu World Service Skills Competition (I-1GP) gathers teams of servicing staff and engineers from different countries and regions across the world to compete in a skills and knowledge competition to find the world's best engineers.
 This is a global competition that aims to improve individuals' technical skills and the responsiveness of the engineers in Isuzu Group dealerships engineers (team technical skills).
 This international and interregional competition in skills and knowledge is aimed at improving service quality in their respective home fields so that Isuzu customers can enjoy the greatest satisfaction anytime, anywhere.
 The competition has been held since 2006.

-From 2020 to 2022, due to the impact of the COVID-19 pandemic, the event was held online.
-However, in FY2024, the event returned to an in-person format for the first time in four years.
-Finalists who advanced from the preliminary rounds were invited to Japan and the event was held on November 1, 2023, at Pacifico Yokohama.
+During the COVID-19 pandemic, the competition was held online, but in 2023 it returned to an in-person format.
+In 2024, finalists who advanced from the preliminary rounds were once again invited to Japan, where the event took place on October 30 at Pacifico Yokohama.

-The contest included both individual and team competitions.
-In the team practical competition, teams consisting of two contestants and one coach performed vehicle inspection and fault diagnosis tasks using actual vehicles.
-Additionally, leveraging the competition system and content from the online service skills contest e-Competition conducted during the pandemic, both team/individual theoretical competitions and individual practical competition Virtual Fault Diagnosis were also held at the contest venue.
+The contest included both individual and team categories.
+In the team practical competition, groups of two contestants and one coach carried out vehicle inspection and fault diagnosis using actual vehicles.
+Drawing on the competition system developed for the e-Competition—an online service skills contest held during the pandemic—the event also featured team and individual theoretical contests, as well as an individual practical event, Virtual Fault Diagnosis, where participants competed for overall team and individual honours.

-The competition featured 99 participants from 33 countries and regions, with a total attendance, including spectators, exceeding 1,000.
-Through I-1GP, we aim to promote the improvement of maintenance skills and the importance of technical training, and we will continue to work on enhancing service quality worldwide.
+The 2024 competition attracted 105 participants from 35 countries and regions, with a total attendance of around 1,000, including spectators.
+Through I-1GP, Isuzu aims to enhance maintenance skills, highlight the importance of technical training, and continuously improve service quality worldwide.

-Results of the 18th I-1GP at CV division
+Results of the 19th I-1GP at CV Division

 National Service/Parts Skill Competition